What Should I Line the Bottom of the Birdcage

 Wood liners are made out of wood materials such as cedar, pine, and mahogany.
 They are lightweight and easy to maintain.
 They are available in different sizes and shapes.
 The advantage of wood liners is that they provide a natural look to your cage.
 They are also resistant to moisture and insects.
 However, they are prone to rot and decay.

-READ MORE: How to Make a Birdcage Cover for Winter - 7 easy steps
+READ MORE: How to Hang Birdcage from Ceiling - 10 easy steps

 4. Wire Mesh Liner